otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 ## How does it measure up? ##

-So, from the spec, it looks like the `Range` header was designed specifically to handle this concern, but how does this play out in practice?
+So, from the spec, it looks like the `Range` header was designed to handle this concern, but how does this play out in practice?
 It would be foolish to just commit to using the header without making sure it was up to the task.

 Let's evaluate its behavior in contrast to OData-style pagination.